Princeton Legacy Acceptance Rate

 Does Princeton Consider Legacies?

 Does Princeton consider legacies?
 The legacy status of Princeton is not heavily discussed on the university’s official websites.
 However, it does exist and has a significant impact on admissions.
-Princeton legacy acceptance rate was over 30%, with its minuscule 3.98% overall admissions rate for the Class of 2025.
-In comparison with admissions in the Class of 2022, about 35% of the “alumni children” were admitted.
+The Princeton legacy acceptance rate was 10% for the Class of 2026.
+In comparison with the 2018 admissions, over 30% of the “alumni children” were admitted, which is way higher than its minuscule 5% overall admissions rate.

 What Counts As A Legacy At Princeton?

-If you wonder “What counts as a legacy at Princeton?”, a student must have a biological or step-parental relative who was a graduate of Old Nassau for them to be considered a legacy.
+If you wonder “What counts as a legacy at Princeton?”, a student’s mother, father, stepmother or stepfather must be a graduate of Princeton for them to be considered a legacy.
 Alumni ties from both the undergraduate and graduate levels carry the same weight.

 On their applications, prospective students at Princeton are permitted to declare whether or not they have additional relatives who attended the institution; however, this status is not considered “children of alumni” status.
 It is important to note that the admissions office at Princeton does not consider the presence of siblings on campus when making decisions.